crs4/pydoop/_sources/tutorial/hdfs_api.rst.txt

 Low-level API
 -------------

-However convenient, the high level API showcased above is inefficient when performing multiple operations on the same HDFS instance.
+The high level API showcased above can be inefficient when performing multiple operations on the same HDFS instance.
 This is due to the fact that, under the hood, each function opens a separate connection to the HDFS server and closes it before returning.
 The